Erasmus and JYA Exchange Programme

 In addition to the School’s direct links below, it is also possible to avail of exchanges managed by the International Office with other universities.
 Click on the link below for the International Office website.

 Show/hide contentOpenClose All

 Student exchanges, with the exception of post-graduate study, are for the full academic year.
 A programme of study is agreed with the School of Politics and International Relations and the local co-ordinator in the host university prior to departure.
 Courses are usually at a level corresponding to third year politics in UCD.
 Students must pass examinations (written and/or oral) in order to qualify for the BA International which is received on completion of their studies in UCD.
 These must be to the value of 45 ECTS credits.

 Students must pass their second year examinations.
-Selection is made on the basis of a good academic record and where necessary, language proficiency.
+Selection is made on the basis of a good academic record, a personal statement (250 words - see the applcation form) and where necessary, language proficiency.
 In the case of the IEP, Paris, students are advised that a high level of competence in French is required, and they may be required to pass a specific language test.
-The application deadline for Erasmus in the academic year 2018-19 is 1st of February, 2018.
+The application deadline for Erasmus in the academic year 2018-19 is Monday 29th of January, 2018.

 Costs and Accommodation

 No registration fees are payable to the host university - you must be registered with UCD for 2017-18 prior to departure.
 ERASMUS provides financial support for study visits.
 The exact allocation varies from year to year; details of the amounts may be obtained from the International Office website.

 Each of the host universities operates a service responsible for finding accommodation, sometimes in student residences, for ERASMUS students.
 Usually, this costs less than accommodation in Dublin.
 Students will be given details of relevant services and are themselves responsible for organising accommodation.

 Up-to-date information on availability of places etc. will be posted on the SPIRe homepage throughout the year.